stemhacks/hourofcode-workshop/README.md

 To run an example, select a category, then book, then select an example you are interested in.
 Finally, hit execute and see what it does.

+[Open Knowledge Maps](https://openknowledgemaps.org/index.php) - Use the power of open source programming to find more research papers

 ## Economics

 [Use code and economics data to make money](https://www.quantopian.com/home )